Mikerniker/Encode_Solana_Bootcamp_HW/Week1_Intro_to_Solana_Blockchain_Rust/Day2/README.md

 3. What is special about this address

-- This address special is its label as an "Incinerator."
+- This address is labelled as an "Incinerator."
 - Its purpose might be to burn or destroy tokens/assets within the blockchain network.
 - Could be used to remove tokens from circulation or implementing a controlled reduction in token supply.